How did the Ottomans go from being Lords of the Sea to subordinate on water?

 At the Battle of Lepanto, the Christian Holy League was expertly led by Don John of Austria, who commanded an elite group of Spanish warriors, known as Tercios, on the Spanish flagship called The Real.
 Upon Don John’s command, these Tercios concentrated their energies on their Ottoman capital ship, killing Ali Pasha, the leader of the Ottoman fleet.
 This destroyed the Ottoman morale.

 Soon, the Ottoman force was leaderless and routed.
-When the Ottomans returned to port, their fleet, which had set out as the largest ever assembled with 251 galleys, was reduced to 40 battles.
+When the Ottomans returned to port, their fleet, which had set out as the largest ever assembled with 251 galleys, was reduced to 40 boats.
 Over the course of the battle, there were nearly 40,000 casualties.

 Moreover, the battle was mostly fought with hand-to-hand combat, leading some historians to describe it as a land battle fought at sea.
 The deadly chaos of the battle led to most powers adopting their fleets to focus on sailing and cannon, signaling the end of large-scale galley warfare.